eugene-chu/grovecodechallenge/readme.md

 ## Solution

 This app makes a call to the API endpoint for all the availabe data at initial run time, and save those data.
 Each order data is calculated when the order number is asked for.
 If the order number is not inside the app, the app will make another call to the API and look for that data.
 If the data is there, it saves it to the app and continues as normal.
 If it is not there, it will produce an error message, letting the user know it is not there.
 The app ends when the user stops it.

-The user have the option of:
-1. getting all the orders
-2. getting an individual order
-3. getting sorting order based on zip code location